Flute

-The flute is a family of classical music instrument in the woodwind group.
-Like all woodwinds, flutes are aerophones, meaning they make sound by vibrating a column of air.
-However, unlike woodwind instruments with reeds, a flute is a reedless wind instrument that produces its sound from the flow of air across an opening.
-According to the instrument classification of Hornbostel–Sachs, flutes are categorized as edge-blown aerophones.
+The flute is a member of a family of musical instruments in the woodwind group.
+Like all woodwinds, flutes are aerophones, producing sound with a vibrating column of air.
+Flutes produce sound when the player's air flows across an opening.
+In the Hornbostel–Sachs classification system, flutes are edge-blown aerophones.
 A musician who plays the flute is called a flautist or flutist.